Looking to get her career back on track, Dusty Springfield decided to turn to soul music....

 Dusty In Memphis (1969)

-Looking to get her career back on track, Dusty Springfield decided to turn to soul music.
 She signed to Atlantic Records and the album was produced by Jerry Wexler, Tom Dowd and Arif Mardin.
-Wexler said the Springfield was quite difficult to work with and rejected all of the songs except Just A Little Lovin' and Son Of A Preacher Man.
+Wexler said that Springfield was quite difficult to work with and rejected all of the songs except Just A Little Lovin' and Son Of A Preacher Man.
 He found her surprisingly unconfident.
 You wouldn't really tell on what sounds an excellent album.

 By the summer of the same year, 1969, Elvis Presley had also recorded the similarly impressive From Elvis In Memphis.